-If you doubt this, go on HealthCare.gov’s 2016 health insurance plans & prices for individuals and families.
+If you doubt this, go on HealthCare.gov’s 2019 health insurance plans & prices for individuals and families.
+You can also check out a review site that is up-to-date with current health care offerings.
 There you can get an estimate of what it will cost to get coverage on the health insurance exchanges.

 I did, and it was worse than I imagined.
 Looking at the bronze plans – the cheapest plans available – I came up with a policy covering just muscle my wife with an annual premium of just over $14,000 per year.
 That was with a $6,000 deductible.
 That means that in any year in which we would have a major claim, we would pay over $20,000 for health coverage.